How to create a free shipping bar that boosts sales

 1. Free shipping to visitor’s location

-Displaying visitors’ locations doesn’t just attract more attention, but also instantly alleviates one of the most common customer concerns regarding shipping: “Do they ship for free to my location, too?”
+Displaying visitors’ locations doesn’t just attract more attention, it also instantly alleviates one of the most common customer concerns regarding shipping: “Do they ship for free to my location, too?”

 Here is how to implement this tactic